7 Ways Moms can Change the World: Promises After Another School Shooting

 Be a champion for teachers.

 Teachers are dying while protecting our children.
 I can’t even write this one without crying.
 I promise to back my teachers.
+To hear their side of the story before automatically assuming the worst.

 Trust my gut.